 Here are some general information security guidelines.
 Please feel to share.

-In putting this document together, I used information that I’ve picked up over the years on my own, information from the Electronic Frontier Foundation, and interviews with data security consultants.
-I’ll add to the document as I get new or updated information.
+In putting this document together, I used information that I’ve picked up over the years on my own, through the Electronic Frontier Foundation, and by interviewing data security consultants.
 It’s important to remember that no system is secure 100% of the time, so be careful what you use and how you use it.
-There is no single solution to secure your data.
 You’ll probably want to use several of these apps to protect your data.
-As one security expert I talked to put it, “Security is about inconvenience.”
+Setting things up can be a nuisance, but as one security expert I talked to put it, “Security is about inconvenience.”

 * Install Updates

 When, for instance, Apple pushes out a new system update, install it.
 Most updates contain at least some new security features and the company wouldn’t release if they didn’t think they were important.
 Keep all your devices up to date!

 VPN (Virtual Private Network) encrypts all of your internet traffic for your ISP, so they can’t see what you’re uploading or downloading.
 However, VPN doesn’t hide your data from the network you’re using.
 When choosing a VPN company, make sure they don’t keep user logs or records.

 There are free VPN services available, but they usually have slow download speeds, data caps, and are often unreliable when it comes to security.
 A trusted free one is Tor (which comes with its own browser).
 Paid VPN services with good reputations are Freedome (Freedome is simple to install and use, and it’s the favorite of some of my consultants) and TorGuard.